smericks/xgboost-analysis/README.md

   - performs 3-fold cross validation with reweighting of training events & early stopping rounds implemented to avoid overfitting
   - two options: concatenate 3 distinct test sets / output probability sets to create one set of ROC/probability distribution plots plot three separate ROC/probability distribution plots, one for each round of train/test

+helpers.py :
+  - helper functions used across all files kept here